yoko19191/correlations-plus/README.md

 # Correlations

 A simple UI for debugging correlations of text embeddings.
 At Jina AI we use this tool for vibe-checking embeddings, late chunking, etc.

+Click the image below to watch a video demo on Youtube.
 [![correlations: vibe checking embeddings](example.webp)](https://youtu.be/klvpG2zrRL0)